agenda/agenda/README.md

 ### maxConcurrency(number)

 Takes a `number` which specifies the max number of jobs that can be running at any given moment.
 By default it is `20`.
+If it is negative, the maxConcurrency is limitless.

 ```js
 agenda.maxConcurrency(20);